 Type Quincy, Florida into your search engine and unsurprisingly the first page that pops up will be the standard Wikipedia entry that many towns across the developed world now have.
-When you run through it Quincy probably won’t strike you as a particularly special town.
-It looks nice enough, but with a population of just under 7,000 people it seems, on the face of it, to look just like many other small towns dotted across the American South.
+When you run through it, Quincy probably won’t strike you as a particularly special town.
+It looks nice enough, but with a population of just under 7,000 people it seems, on the face of it, to look just like any other small town dotted across the American South.

 But this town has a fascinating backstory, one that is summed up in a few lines if you make it right to the bottom of that Wikipedia entry.
 Quincy has made many of its residents rich, all due to one of the most recognizable brands in the world – Coca-Cola (NYSE: KO).
 The tale of Quincy’s secret millionaires has actually cropped up a few times, but it’s such a great example of the power of compounding in a high quality company that it’s worth revisiting.

 According to one version of this story, Quincy’s tobacco farmers hit a record crop haul around this time and were persuaded by Mr. Munroe to invest the windfall into Coke shares.
 They held onto these shares, never selling, and the rest is history.
-According to this version, which dates back to an article from 1997, the current holding would now total 15m shares accounting for the many stock splits over the years, with a value of $690m.
+According to this version, which dates back to an article from 1997, the current holding would now total 15 million shares once you account for the many stock splits over the years, with a total value of $690 million.

 Other versions merely state that Munroe would tell his customers to buy the stock, and such was his strong belief in the strength of the underlying business he would lend money to depositors so that they were able to do so.
 Quincy’s residents kept buying and never sold a share, and Coca-Cola dividends went on to protect the entire town through the Great Depression.
-67 millionaires were created in Quincy and at one point it even became the richest town per-capita in the entire United States, all thanks to holding shares in one of the best businesses known to mankind.
+Dozens of millionaires were created in Quincy and at one point it even became the richest town per-capita in the entire United States, all thanks to holding shares in one of the best businesses known to mankind.
+In later years Coke dividends would once again go on to protect many of the town’s residents during localized recessions and depressions.

 This was an economic environment that was ravaging stocks left, right and centre.
 Unemployment had exploded whilst corporate earnings were collapsing.
+Deflation was rampant.
 Yet The Coca-Cola Company kept on chugging along.
 A dividend payment of $4.90 a share in 1929 had even increased four years later to $6.00 a share.
 How many stocks can boast a record of increasing their dividends during the depression years?
+I’d wager not all that many.

-Once you adjust for stock splits the value of a single Coke share bought back in the 1919 IPO is now over $10,000,000 (with dividends reinvested).
-Even if you assume that dividends were not continually reinvested, that single share would be worth over $400,000 at today’s share price.
-Due to the numerous stock splits over the years that share would have morphed into 9,200 shares and would be churning out over $3,000 in dividends every quarter.
+Once you adjust for stock splits the value of a single Coke share bought back in the 1919 IPO is now over $10,000,000 (including reinvested dividends).
+Even if you assume that dividends were not continually reinvested, that single share would be worth over $400,000 based on today’s share price.
+Due to the numerous stock splits over the years that single share would have morphed into 9,200 shares, and would be churning out over $3,000 in dividend cash every quarter.

 For any generous Quincy residents who handed these shares down to their heirs (and their heirs after that), it represents astonishing passive income.
 Even more so when you consider that this is all just from one single share.
 Had they initially picked up 50 shares in 1919 and held on to them then their descendants would currently be enjoying $150,000 a quarter in dividend income.
 Assuming the dividends were reinvested then the lump sum alone would be worth half a billion dollars before the effect of inheritance taxes come into play!